 - There are no known interactions of aminoglutethimide with food.

 - This drug may interact with other medicines.

 - The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.

 - Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.
 Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.

 When to Call the Doctor

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

-- Extreme tiredness that interferes with daily activities
+- Fatigue that interferes with your daily activities

 - Feeling that your heart is beating in a fast or not normal way (palpitations)